 Differential temperature controller

 If you need to control two things at the same temperature.
 You should look at a Simple Differential temperature controller circuit diagram.
-It will turn on the relay switch when the both temperature sensor is different.
+It will turn on the relay switch when both temperature sensors are different.

 Why should you build it?